TommyGiak/HP_model/README.md

 - using a specific initial structure for the protein, setting _use_structure_ TRUE and inserting a correct structure in _structure_
 - set the initial temperature, using the variable _T_.
 If the variable _annealing_ is TRUE the temperature decreases linearly to zero during the evolution of the protein, in the other case the temperature remains constant.
 - create or not the gif of the process at the and of the evolution, using the variable _create_gif_ TRUE or FALSE.
+- random seed selection: you can specify the random seed to use or insert _seed = None_ to generate a random one that will be printed when the starting of the simulation.

 ### Create a personalized configuration file